Hatsune Miku and her merry friends.* From left to right, Kagamine Len and Rin, Hatsune Miku, and Megurine Luka. Not pictured: Kaito and Meiko.

 The Factory Tyrant module has moving gears on the wrists and ankles, as well as a spinning disc on the chest.
 Even in shots where the scene is otherwise static, they never stop moving.

 The Song "Tell Your World" was originally created for Google to advertise how Hatsune Miku has become a worldwide phenomeon.
 In the first Project Diva game to come to the West, the song is included.
 Say it with me.
-A song made to advertise Miku's popularity worldwide, where she sings of how she wants to sing to everyone, is included in Miku's first worldwide game release.
+A song made to advertise Miku's popularity worldwide, where she sings of how she wants to sing to everyone, is included in Miku's first worldwide game release, and also appears as Live Mode DLC for the second.

 Dub Name Change: A handful of song names in F got... weird translations.
 "Left Behind City" became "Urbandonment", "Divine Comedy" became "God-Tier Tune", and "Netgame Addicts Sprechchor" (which was already its official English title according to the Japanese version, no less) became "The MMORPG Addict's Anthem", to name a few.